 Today I’ll discuss my short investigation with vinegar and baking soda to see if it’s really good in unblocking slow-moving drains as some YouTubers Claim.
 The 2 ingredients are readily available and will have a bubbling reaction.

 Summary: It’s a thumbs down for the vinegar and baking soda in unclogging blocked drains and de-scaling pipes.
 A recent experiment proves that the bubbling (Sodium Acetate + Water) can’t de-clog your drain or remove the clogging gunk deep down the drain.
-So, I’ll stick to the best drain cleaners.
+So, I’ll stick to the reliable drain cleaners.

 Vinegar + Baking Soda = Sodium Acetate + Water

 When you add vinegar to Baking soda you’ll definitely create a bubbling mix.
 However, the bubbling is just producing Sodium Acetate + Water, which will not create a reliable deep cleaning.

 Simply: With the vinegar plus Baking soda its mix will create just salt and water that will not help in creating the drain clog – you might just burn your resources.

 So, what’s the best method: Instead of using the mix of the two greening ingredients, use the baking soda like your scouring agent in cleaning bathrooms or the sinks.
 On the other hand, use vinegar for neutralizing any odor or like a scum busting.

 Avoid Vinegar plus Baking Soda

 When used separately, vinegar and baking soda are excellent home cleaning agents.
 For example, vinegar acts to remove odor and as a disinfectant while baking soda has amazing scrubbing power.

 As noted above even though that the reaction will not get to the bottom of the drain clog and thus can’t clear it.
 I know that most “DIY experts” recommend the mixture but just leave it at just that.